Pridecraft-Studios/prideGUI/README.md

 This, is PrideGUI.
 An official addon to [PridePack](https://github.com/Pridecraft-Studios/pridepack) that changes the Minecraft GUI to be LGBT Themed that comes in a single, Dark version.

-The pack has been officially released with it's first version (18.0.0) since February 10th 2024, yet is still on development.
+The pack has been officially released with it's first version (18.0.0) since February 10th 2024, however, we're still working on adding new features, and newer version compatibility

 ## Who?